-Tax credit debts and the manner in which they are collected keep changing which is all the more reason that you should not ignore any letters you receive from HMRC.
-Read on for a breakdown of tax credit debt and UK tax advice including self-assessment tax advice.
+Tax credit debts and how they are collected keep changing, which is why you should not ignore any letters you receive from HMRC.
+Read on for a breakdown of tax credit debt and UK tax advice, including self-assessment tax advice.

 Why is This Tax Credit Change Happening?

 DWP and NI DfC have more options than HMRC to collect outstanding debts from individuals.
-They can collect outstanding debts from an individual’s pay, using a direct earnings attachment (DEA), without having to take the individual to court.
+They can collect outstanding debts from an individual’s pay using a direct earnings attachment (DEA), without taking the individual to court.
 HMRC is gradually reducing their tax credit operations.

 Who Will the Change Affect?

 This change may affect you if: You claimed tax credits in the past, you no longer receive tax credits, you have an outstanding tax credit debt not being repaid to HMRC, you are in employment and earned at least £5,200 in the previous 12 months.
 Tax credit overpayments are common.
 You should have been notified that you had an overpayment on your final tax credit award for the relevant tax year.